Key Takeaways

 - Learn practical methods for maintaining spine health.

-- Understand the vital role of posture and exercise.
+- Understand the role of posture and exercise.

 - Discover dietary components that support spinal wellness.

-- Gain insights into modern research on spinal health.
+- Get up to speed on modern research into spinal health.

 Introduction